Working as a Registered Nurse [NOC 3012]

 This occupation is regulated in British Columbia.

-To work as a registered nurse in British Columbia you must be registered with the College of Registered Nurses of BC (CLPNBC).
+To work as a registered nurse in British Columbia you must be registered with the British Columbia College of Nursing Professionals (BCCNP).

 For information on registration see: